jackbdr/Project-3/README.md

 ### Converting to Json

 I dealt with converting all this data we added to a google sheet into Json.
 This was much more tricky than expected.
-James had found an online converter which got me halfway there but there was still a lot to be done before the Json could be used for seeding.
+We had found an online converter which got me halfway there but there was still a lot to be done before the Json could be used for seeding.

 Here is our first plant after it had been through the converter: